polterguy/magic.io/README.md

 In addition you can of course create your own authorization class, entirely in C#, and plug it into your `ServiceProvider`, making sure the services will use your service when some resource is requested.
+If you do, your `IAuthorize` implementation will be invoked every time some file resource is somehow requested by the library for some reasons.

 By default no authorization is given, unless you explicitly wire up some authorization service, using for instance the ServiceProvider in your own wiring code.